 What makes car2go different from older car sharing services is the ability to pick up and drop off the vehicle anywhere within the operating area.
 Previous generations of car sharing services required you to pick up the vehicle at a designated spot and return it to that same spot. car2go also introduced the pay-per-minute fee system, with hourly and daily caps, adding even more flexibility compared to just hourly and daily fees for older car share services.
 These two innovations make car2go attractive for short trips or connections that may not be convenient by other means.

-Because of the convenience factor designed into the car2go business model, customers have embraced the service in droves.
+Because of the convenience factor designed into the car2go business model, and the effective customer support strategy of car2go (view a good customer service definition here), customers have embraced the service in droves.
 For the car-light or car-free resident living in the city, car2go makes a perfect companion to a bike or a transit pass.
 When transit is inconvenient or biking isn’t safe, car2go fills the gap easily at an affordable price.
 With a simple scan of available vehicles on the mobile app, and an instant and free reservation, transferring from transit to car2go is easy.
 This makes the service an absolute must-have for easy city mobility.

 And that’s why car2go is transformative.
 As the service has scaled and grown, many urban residents in Vancouver and North Vancouver have the ability to ditch their personal vehicles and not experience a drop in personal mobility.
 The City has estimated that each car share vehicle replaces up to 20 personal vehicles.
 That’s a significant savings in road maintenance, congestion, and parking spaces.